Location:

 two large natural boulders, one on top of the other, and is half hidden by

 the surrounding trees.
-The head and arms are part of an ancient cross that
+The head and arms of the original cross were part of an ancient cross that

 is thought to have once stood at Teigncombe Farm, about ¾ mile to the